IGME-202-2221/project-1-VanishingCoincidence/README.md

 ### Game Description

 Travel to a different dimension as a... cyborg duck???
 This mallard has a fowl reputation, so you'll have a duck-load of enemies!
 Make sure to duck and weave between the deadly poultergeist projectiles that come for you.
-Migrate towards the bread crumbs to increase your score.
 Don't worry; just wing-it!

 ### Controls